-- 2. If a household member (incl. caregiver) has symptoms of COVID-19.
+- New onset of stuffy or runny nose (different from pre-existing allergies) - o Body aches - Fatigue or lethargy - 2.
+If a household member (including caregivers) has symptoms of COVID-19.
 They should contact their healthcare provider to schedule testing immediately.
 Students and staff must stay home until their household member tests negative for COVID-19.
 If the household member tests positive for COVID-19, your family must quarantine for 14 days from their last contact. - 3.
 If they had close contact with a person who tested positive for COVID-19 (e.g., relative, friend).
-If your child has had close contact with someone who has tested positive for COVID-19, they must stay at home and quarantine for 14 days after their last contact with the person who has COVID-19. - 4.
+If your child has had close contact with someone who has tested positive for COVID-19, they must stay at home and quarantine for 14 days after their last contact with the person who has COVID-19.
+Your child / children should be tested for COVID-19 five to seven days after their last exposure. - 4.
 Students with known underlying health conditions may be at increased risk of severe illness.
 These health conditions may include Diabetes (Type I and II), immune system deficiencies, or chronic respiratory conditions.
 If your child has a chronic health condition, please consult with your child's healthcare provider to determine if/when it is safe to attend school.

 Any student or staff member who has tested positive for COVID-19 or who has been exposed to COVID-19 must stay home from school and follow Marin County Public Health's At Home Quarantine & Isolation Safety Guidance.
 Parents / guardians must notify the school immediately if their child or household member tests positive for COVID-19 or if a household member may have been exposed to COVID-19.
-[Enter school identified contact here] at the [Modify to your district/program name] District Office.
-This information will be kept confidential.
+See page 4 for person(s) to contact at your child's school.
+This information will be kept confidential, except as required by Public Health.